Back to bricks list

 That's it 🎉, the streamlit app is ready to be used.
 You can find the complete code of this in the academy brick.

 In a streamlit app the gws environment to work with classes from your brick (like resources, tasks, database...) is automatically loaded.
-With this you can interact with the database to create real time dashboard, generate experiments or report...
+With this you can interact with the database to create real time dashboard, generate scenarios or notes...

 To do this, simply import your classes from your brick.

-Here is an example of a streamlit app that creates an empty experiment when the button is clicked.
+Here is an example of a streamlit app that creates an empty scenario when the button is clicked.

 import streamlit as st